andreamussap/ubuntu-tips/docs/reset-lost-password.md

-# Ubuntu - How to Reset a Lost Password
+# Ubuntu - How to reset a lost *root* password
 You know when you write down a password and keep it so carefully that you can't find it anymore??
 That happened to me!
-As a result, I couldn't perform any administrative task on Ubuntu because every time I tried it, it asked me for the password.
+As a result, I couldn't perform any administrative task on Ubuntu because every time I tried it, it asked me for the *root* password.

 So, I searched for articles on how to reset my Ubuntu password and I found uncountable results.
 However, none of them alone could help me, so I had to gather parts of the articles to troubleshoot my own problem.

 In this article I'll describe the step-by-step I used to reset my Ubuntu password, and I hope it's of sufficient help for you not having to consult different websites at the same time.

 # Issue
-I forgot my Ubuntu password
+I forgot my Ubuntu *root* password

 # Troubleshoot
-How to reset Ubuntu password
+How to reset Ubuntu *root* password

 # Ubuntu version
 16.04 LTS

 # Tips
-This troubleshooting will reset your Ubuntu password, that is, you don't need to remember your current password because it'll overwrite it.
+This tutorial will reset Ubuntu *root* password, that is, you don't need to remember your current password because it'll overwrite it.

 # Steps